createwithrani/quickpost/readme.txt

 === Key Features ===

 * A disabled button is available in the toolbar in brand new posts
 * The "Add New" button becomes clickable once your post's status is auto-draft, draft, pending, published, or any other state except new.
+* You can duplicate the current post with two clicks.

 ### Upcoming Features